mdn/content/files/en-us/web/manifest/index.md

 ## Members

 A web application manifest contains a single JSON object where the top-level keys are called _members_.
-The following are members that a web application manifest can contain:
+A web application manifest can contain the following members:

 {{ListSubpages("/en-US/docs/Web/Manifest")}}